FREE TRIAL UPGRADE!

 Affirmative action obligations and promoting diversity

-• Veterans under the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA), or
+• Veterans under the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA), and

 • Individuals with disabilities under the Rehabilitation Act of 1973.

-Taken together, these laws ban discrimination and require federal contractors and subcontractors to take affirmative action to ensure that all individuals have an equal opportunity for employment, without regard to:
+These programs require federal contractors and subcontractors to ensure that individuals have an equal opportunity for employment, without regard to:

 • Disability